 In the case of foams, the blowing agents used in manufacturing will have an impact on the material's toxicity.
 Some blowing agents, for example, may produce toxic gases or residues that stay within the material and may be released over time.
 Polyurethanes can be manufactured to be FDA compliant, ROHS and REACH compliant.
 Nowadays, the safest way to make polyurethane foam for the environment, machine operators, and users is using a natural blowing agent, water!

 This is as Natural as It's Going to Get...

 When introduced into the polyurethane chemistry, water will react chemically to form small bubbles of carbon dioxide.
 These bubbles are what create the cellular structure of the foam, which can be open cells or closed cells.
 Depending on the material, the carbon dioxide in the foam will deteriorate in place or be released out of the material.
 This flexible material not only offers a slew of benefits but can also be engineered into a variety of products and components.
 To learn more about our Durethane® F foam technologies, click here.

 How is This Helpful in Your Design?

 From a design point of view, your material selection should be determined by the environment in which your product will be used, how it will be used and whether toxicity plays an important role in your application.
-If you are seeking material assistance, complete our design tool, here, to safely launch your polyurethane design idea!
+If you are seeking material assistance, download our Durethane® F foam datasheet, here, to safely launch your polyurethane design idea!